 CookShop for Families

-Participants complete six workshops focusing on such topics as reading food labels, meal planning, storage tips and portion sizes.
+Participants complete six workshops focusing on such topics as reading food labels, meal planning, storage tips, portion sizes and physical activity.
 Participants also conduct at-home cooking activities with their families.
 Through simple, healthy recipes using fresh, affordable ingredients, participants gain skills and knowledge to make CookShop part of their families' daily lives.

 For more information on how you may apply to participate in CookShop for Families, contact our CookShop team.